 Location: 116A Queen St, Woollahra, NSW 2025 Ph: (02) 9327 9713

-If it feels as if Bistro Moncur has been part of the Sydney fine dining scene for decades, that because it has.
+If it feels as if Bistro Moncur has been part of the Sydney fine dining scene for decades – that’s because it has.
 And rightly so.
 This sophisticated establishment offers a quintessential French dining experience.
 They serve authentic French cuisine made with the best of Australia’s seasonal produce.

 The atmosphere here is friendly and welcoming, whilst the space itself is chic.
 This is a great restaurant to visit if you’re looking for somewhere sophisticated to enjoy great food.